aescobarr/djangoref/README.md

 ## Getting Started

 These instructions will help you set up a basic working development environment on an Ubuntu 18.04 LTS system.
 It assumes [Git](https://git-scm.com/) is installed and running in the host machine.

+If you are a docker user, you can use the dockerized version from this [repository] (https://github.com/aescobarr/docker_alibey) which simplifies the installation process a lot.

 ### Prerequisites